-Ager ıda Item Board Vote Recommendation 1.
-A proposal to elect three Class II directors to serve for a term of three years or until their respective successors are duly elected and qualified.
+Agenda Item Board Vote Recommendation 1.
+A proposal to elect three Class II directors to serve for a term of three years and until their respective successors are duly elected and qualified.
 "FOR" 2.
 A proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.
 "FOR" 3.
 A proposal to amend the Company's 2020 Equity Incentive Plan to increase the number of shares of Class A common stock reserved under the plan by 7,000,000.
 "FOR" 4.
-A proposal to amend the Company's Certificate of Incorporation to increase the number of authorized shares of Class A common stock by 150,000,000 (from 300,000,000 to 450,000,000) and to increase the number of authorized shares of preferred stock by 8,000,000 (from 12,000,000 to 20,000,000).
-"FOR"

-5. Any other business as may properly come before the 2022 Annual Meeting.
+A proposal to amend the Company's Certificate of Incorporation to increase the number of authorized shares of Class A common stock by 150,000,000 (from 300,000,000 to 450,000,000).
+"FOR" 5.
+Any other business as may properly come before the 2022 Annual Meeting.